Chixpy/ETKRes-MSDOS/README.md

 **TO DO**: Take a decision about resolutions wich are not 4:3 (320x200; 640x350; etc).
 In MSDOS era, screens were 4:3.
 So pixels were not squares; 5x6 rectangle make a square in 320x200/640x400/1280x800; 35x48 in 640x350 (11x8 and 37x27 are valid approximations).
 In the other hand some games seem to be aware of this; and in the worse case have mixed aspect relations it its elements.

-### Front, Back, Spine, Ads, Reviews, Media, Other
+### Front, Back, Spine, Manual, Media, Maps, Reviews, Ads, Other

-Escaned .jpg; with a maximum of 2048x2048, don't enlarge artificially (if larger, we can resize it to 2048 the larger side, keeping aspect ratio and a quality of 90%).
-Trying not to do transformations and resave it.
-Lossless rotation or cropping allowed.
+Generally:

+  * Scanned .jpg images
+  * Maximum of 2048px in its largest side, if its smaller don't scale it up.
+  * If it's larger than 2048px, it's best to crop (see below) before scaling it down to 2048.
+Keeping aspect ratio.
+  * Trying not to resave it many times.
+There are some transformations that can be done without lossing quality...

+For game's media (Front, Back, Spine, Manual and Media):

+  * Box Front, Back and Spine in separated images and cropped without any border.
+  * Media: Whole cart, CD, etc. scanned and cropped without any border (if possible)

+For Magazine texts:

+  * Crop original page image to article text and game images, with a little border.

+For Maps (or magazine game guides):

+  * If it's a magazine game guide: Same as Magazine texts.
+  * If it's a digital map (made of screenshot or similar): Better .png and keep as is (do not remove author, or other info; and if it's bigger than 2048px too)

 ### Icons, Logos